 #programmersor in a working group channel otherwise in

-@Code Reviewer, someone will look over the MR and will work with you together to get it merged.
+@Code Reviewerwith a link to the MR, someone will look over it and will work with you together to get it merged.

-#veloren-art on discord and ask if this can be added to the game.
+#veloren-art on our Discord and ask for feedback.
 Make sure you own the rights to the assets and agree it being publicly available under GPLv3 license.

 After your first contribution you should get the

-Contributor role on discord which gives you access
+Contributor role on Discord which gives you access to important channels.